 - pinch of red pepper flakes

 - Roast in oven: Mix together the dry rub seasonings in a small bowl.
 Rub all sides and press to adhere spices to pork.
-Place in a greased shallow baking pan and slow roast at 325°F for 6 hours (See Note 1).
+Place in a greased shallow baking pan and slow roast, covered, at 225°F for 6 hours (See Note 1).

 - In a small saucepan add the sauce ingredients and cook over medium heat, stirring to combine.
 This will thicken slightly.
 Set aside.

-- In last hour of roasting, baste several times with sauce.
+- In last hour of roasting, baste several times with sauce uncovered.
+Internal temp should be 205°F.

 - Shred with fork and pour remaining sauce over meat in bowl, mixing to coat well.
 Serve as is with a side dish or in sandwich (as pictured).